panubo/docker-rundeck/README.md

 This image configures Rundeck to use PAM authentication so we can use secure password hashes (SHA512 CRYPT) that aren't supported by JAAS (OBF, MD5 and CRYPT).

 The configuration is fairly opinionated, and is probably not suitable as a general purpose image.
-H2 database (embedded) is used to reduce external dependencies.
+The embedded H2 database is used to reduce external dependencies.

 ## Config

 Mount the yaml config file into the container at `/config/config.yaml`.
-This could be done via a Docker volume mount or Kubernetes configmap.
+This could be done via a Docker volume mount or Kubernetes ConfigMap.

 Example: